tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 > If you want to implement the sample PV graph below then you'll need to keep half-hourly detail breakdown enabled, along with `estimate10`.

+## Hard Limit Configuration (hidden away)

+Introduced in v4.0.22 is an option to set a "hard limit" for projected inverter output, and this limit will 'clip' the Solcast forecasts to a maximum value.

+The scenario requiring use of this limit is straightforward, but note that hardly any PV installations will need to do so.
+(And if you have micro-inverters, or one inverter per string then definitely not.)

+Consider a scenario where you have a single 6kW string inverter, and attached are two strings each of 5.5kW potential generation pointing in separate directions.
+This is considered "over-sized" from an inverter point of view.
+It is not possible to set an AC generation limit for Solcast that suits this scenario when configured as two sites, as in the mid-morning or afternoon in Summer a string may in fact be generating 5.5kW DC, with 5kW AC resulting, and the other string will probably be generating as well.
+So setting an AC limit in Solcast for each string to 3kW (half the inverter) does not make sense.
+Setting it to 6kW for each string also does not make sense, as Solcast will almost certainly over-state potential generation.

+There is currently not a simple configuration option to set this hard limit, and it must be set via a service call in `Developer Tools`.
+If you think this really should be changed, then start a discussion as a poll to gauge interest.

 ## Key Solcast concepts

 Solcast will produce a forecast of your solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.